-The 2020 Homeless Count in Metro Vancouver will take place on the night of March 3rd and throughout the day on March 4th
+The 2020 Homeless Count in Metro Vancouver TOOK place on the night of March 3rd and throughout the day on March 4th

 Governments, funders and community agencies rely on data from homeless counts to help make informed policy and program decisions.
 As in previous years, the goals of the 2020 Homeless Count are to obtain a reliable estimate on the number of people experiencing homelessness, to obtain a demographic profile of those individuals through the count survey, and to identify long-term data trends of homelessness in the region.

 Over 1,200 individuals volunteered for the 2020 Homeless Count in Metro Vancouver, showing that as a community we are committed to actively using this data to support all efforts to end homelessness in this region.
 The Vancity Community Foundation, the Interim CE for Reaching Home, and the Community Advisory Board (CAB) would like to extend our sincere gratitude and appreciation to each and every volunteer for making the count possible.
 Whether this was your first time participating or you are a "seasoned pro", thank you for your passion, kindness and commitment.

 The 2020 Homeless Count in Metro Vancouver is an initiative of the Reaching Home Interim Community Entity, Vancity Community Foundation and Community Advisory Board (CAB).
 The Homeless Count is delivered in partnership with the Indigenous Reaching Home Community Entity, the Indigenous Homelessness Steering Committee, the Council of Community Homelessness Tables, and is conducted by BC Non-Profit Housing Association.
 For inquiries please contact: